TechG2/external-overlay/README.md

 # External Overlay

-An External Overlay for the CoralMC stats!
+An External Overlay for check stats of a specific server!

 # Usage